bbartling/DistributedGPT/README.md

 # DistributedGPT

 This is a hobby project aimed at learning and experimentation.
 The primary goal is to explore running a large language model (LLM) entirely on `localhost` by breaking the model into smaller portions, loading them sequentially into memory for inference, and unloading them to optimize resource usage.
+At moment we are expermenting with seeing if the LLM can come up with good pseudo code for HVAC systems optimizations.

 ## Installation